Amazon WAF Bot Control rule group - Amazon WAF, Amazon Firewall Manager, and Amazon Shield Advanced

 • awswaf:managed:aws:bot-control:bot:unverified – Used to indicate a bot that identifies itself, so it can be named and categorized, but that doesn't publish information that can be used to independently verify its identify.
 These types of bot signatures can be falsified, and so are treated as unverified.

-• awswaf:managed:aws:bot-control:targeted:<additional-details> – Used by the Bot Control targeted protections.
+• awswaf:managed:aws:bot-control:targeted:<additional-details> – Used for labels that are specific to the Bot Control targeted protections.

 You can retrieve all labels for a rule group through the API by calling DescribeManagedRuleGroup.
 The labels are listed in the AvailableLabels property in the response.

 The Bot Control managed rule group applies labels to a set of verifiable bots that are commonly allowed.
-The rule group doesn't block these verified bots and doesn't apply any signal: labels.
+The rule group doesn't block these verified bots.
 If you want, you can block them, or a subset of them by writing a custom rule that uses the labels applied by the Bot Control managed rule group.
 For more information about this and examples, see Amazon WAF Bot Control.

 Bot Control rules listing